skratchdot/npm-dview/README.md

 ## Release History ##

+- Version 1.3.0 - Released Aug 16, 2015
+  - adding an --outputFile argument
+  - adding a progress bar
+  - changing the format of the json output

 - Version 1.2.0 - Released Aug 14, 2015
   - Show ticks and crosses in place of boolean (for whether or not version is current)